FarahQan/reading-notes-1/class-01.md

 ## 4. The ABC of Programming
 in this part we will discuss the following points

-                                The begining of Part Four
 - What is the script and how do i create one.
 - How do computers fit in with the world arround them.
 - How do i write a script for a web page

-                                The begining of Part Four
+                                The beginning of Part Four

 ![Tux, the Linux mascot](https://jehadabuawwad.github.io/reading-notes/class-01-photos/1-a.png)
 ![Tux, the Linux mascot](https://jehadabuawwad.github.io/reading-notes/class-01-photos/1-b.png)